Suicide Awareness: An Introduction for Crisis Responders – Online Course

 The ability to recognize and effectively intervene with suicidal individuals is one of the most challenging aspects of crisis intervention.
 This course is recommended for those without formal mental health training.
 The course is designed to increase awareness of suicide, and equip participants with information and basic skills to respond to a person considering suicide.
 Discussions, demonstrations, and scenarios will be used to facilitate learning.
 This is an introductory level course.
 Full Course Description

-- Please note that this online course is taught through BlackBoard.
+- Please note that this is an online course.
 It is important that you know your computer, which is why we open orientation prior to the course open dates.

 - Click here to view our updated Terms and Conditions for online courses before you register.